MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-issuing-electronic-invoices-finance-supply-chain-management.md

 [!include [banner](../includes/banner.md)]

-This topic explains how to issue electronic invoices in Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management through the Electronic invoicing add-in.
+This topic explains how to issue electronic invoices in Microsoft Dynamics 365 Finance and Dynamics 365 Supply Chain Management through Electronic invoicing.

 ## Feature activation

-To issue electronic invoices through the Electronic invoicing add-in, you must activate the Feature in Finance and Supply Chain Management.
+To issue electronic invoices through Electronic invoicing, you must activate the Feature in Finance and Supply Chain Management.

 Each feature corresponds to a specific electronic invoicing feature that complies with the electronic invoicing requirements for a country/region.

-The following table shows the list of features that the Electronic invoicing add-in may support.
+The following table shows the list of features that Electronic invoicing may support.

 | Name                                              | Country/region |
 |---------------------------------------------------|----------------|